-New wordage in 5 AAC 77.591(h) would read "For the purposes of this section, the Chitina Subdistrict consists of all waters of the mainstream Copper River from the downstream edge of the Chitina-McCarthy Bridge downstream to a line crossing the Copper River from a point just downstream of Canyon Creek on the east (lat.
-61 deg.
-24'30.00"N -- lon.
+For the purpose of this section, the Chitina Subdistrict consists of all waters of the mainstream Copper River from the downstream edge of the Chitina-McCarthy Bridge downstream to a line crossing the Copper River from a point just upstream of Canyon Creek on the east (lat.
+61 deg 24'36.00"N - lon.
 144 deg.
-28'39.00"W) to a point directly across the Copper River on the west (lat.
-61 deg.
-24'37.00"N-lon.
-144 deg.
-29'3.00"W)
+28'25.34"W) angling across the Copper River to the existing lower limit sign at Haley Creek [to an east west line crossing the Copper River approximately 200 yds.
+Upstream of Haley Creek]